Light Therapy for Mental Acuity and Situational Judgement

 Mental Acuity and Age-Related Cognitive Decline

 Our brains age and decline over time, like other body parts.
 As we age, it can get more difficult to process and recall complex information.
-Deterioration in cognitive acuity can come in the form of mild cognitive impairment, to more severe forms like dementia.
+Ultimately, aging contributes to a decline in mental acuity Deterioration in mental acuity can come in the form of mild cognitive impairment, to more severe forms like dementia.

 Aside from the effects of normal aging, there are a host of contributing factors that can lead to a decline in cognitive health and mental acuity.
 These are some of the most important:

 Circadian Rhythm: A circadian rhythm is a natural bodily process that happens roughly every 24-hours.
 It’s a cycle, like sleeping and waking, or eating and digesting.
 Circadian rhythms can get disturbed by poor sleep, or irregular sleep.
-If these processes are misaligned or inconsistent, you may feel foggier and have more difficulty with recall or situational judgement.
+If these processes are misaligned or inconsistent, you may feel foggier and have more difficulty with recall or situational judgement .
+If your circadian rhythm is disrupted over long periods of time, it can contribute to a weakened mental acuity.

 The Gut-Brain Axis: Clinical research is pointing to links--both physical and biochemical--that show how your gut can affect your brain and vice versa.
 The technical term for the communication network that connects your stomach and brain is the gut-brain axis.
 The physical connection between the gut and the brain is called the vagus nerve, which oversees a vast array of crucial bodily functions, including control of mood, immune response, digestion, and heart rate.